 How Do I Start Baby-Led Weaning?

-Once your baby is at least 6 months old and can sit up unassisted, they are generally ready to start eating solids with baby led weaning (BLW).
-See the signs of readiness for baby led weaning and check with your pediatrician to make sure your babe is ready.
+Once your baby is at least 6 months of age and can sit up unassisted, they are generally ready to start eating solids with baby led weaning (BLW).
+See the signs of readiness for baby led weaning and check with your child’s pediatrician that it’s the best time for you to start.

-When feeding BLW style, aim for foods that are soft enough to be squished between two fingers (your index finger and thumb), but not too slippery to frustrate your baby as he tries to hold it.
+When feeding BLW style, aim for whole foods that are soft enough to be squished between two fingers (your index finger and thumb), but not too slippery to frustrate your baby as he tries to hold it.

 When giving pieces of food, measure them to be the size of a finger.
 This is a good size for a baby to grab onto and suck, mash, and chew.

 Be sure to always sit with your baby while he is eating.
-This helps your baby see eating modeled from you and allows you to watch your baby in case he takes in too big of a bite or chokes.
+Family mealtime helps your baby see eating modeled from you and allows you to watch your baby in case he takes in too big of a bite or chokes.

-It is also important to have your baby sitting in a safe and secure infant highchair, with adjusted straps and a footrest, These are the best high chairs we’ve found for baby-led weaning.
+It is also important to have your baby sitting in a safe and secure infant highchair, with adjusted straps and a footrest, These are the best high chairs for baby-led weaning.

 What Finger Foods Can I Give My 6-Month Old?

 There are actually a lot of first foods that you can offer your baby with BLW!
-Even a baby who doesn’t have any teeth will be able to gnaw away at soft-ish foods and enjoy them with you at the dinner table.
+Even a baby who doesn’t have any teeth will be able to gnaw away at soft foods and enjoy them with you at the dinner table.

-My daughter didn’t get any teeth until she was 11-months old and people used to marvel at how she could chomp away on so many foods with just her gums!
+My daughter didn’t get any teeth until she was 11-months old and people used to marvel at how she could chomp away on so many nutritious foods with just her gums!

 What About Gagging/Choking?